unidebSDMGroup/AmogusRunner/Documents/Requirement Specification.md

 #### Player

-Must be controllable with minimal delay ( regarding the jumping mechanic ).
+- Must be controllable with minimal delay ( regarding the jumping mechanic ).

 #### AI

-Responsive to the obstacles with acceptable accuracy.
+- Responsive to the obstacles with acceptable accuracy.
 Ensure The AI cannot lose the game or clip in an obstacle.

 #### UI

-Accessible and minimal with clear visual cues for starting the game, exiting or changing settings.
+- Accessible and minimal with clear visual cues for starting the game, exiting or changing settings.

 #### Game flow

-Must have one or more ways to fail the game and restart it.
+- Must have one or more ways to fail the game and restart it.
 Example : losing health will switch to a " Game over Screen" and prompt the player to restart the level.
 A key could be assigned to pause and exist the game.

 #### Assets

-Must be visually coherent. should not contain any gaps or misplaces elements.
+- Must be visually coherent. should not contain any gaps or misplaces elements.

 #### Audio

-A simple repeating melody or song.
+- A simple repeating melody or song.
 A simple sound indicating jumping and missing obstacles.

 ## VII.
 Dictionary

 ### Visuals

-#### UI
+#### UI:

-User interface; components used to directly interact with the user. could be used to display useful information or navigate though the game menus.
+- User interface; components used to directly interact with the user. could be used to display useful information or navigate though the game menus.

-#### Layer
+#### Layer:

-A collection of assets situated on the same prespective line from the camera's point of view. addition of different layers with different transition speed creates the illusion of prespective.
+- A collection of assets situated on the same prespective line from the camera's point of view. addition of different layers with different transition speed creates the illusion of prespective.

-#### Sprite
+#### Sprite:

-A 2D texture wrapper containing visual information to be directly used as part of the game's visuals.
+- A 2D texture wrapper containing visual information to be directly used as part of the game's visuals.

 ### System & Mechanics

-#### Jump Impulse
+#### Jump Impulse:

-Describes the way the player is able to move.
+- Describes the way the player is able to move.
 An impulse in this case describes the suddent positive change in the player's position on the Y-axis.